byjg/php-phpthread/README.md

 // Create a instance of the ThreadPool
 $threadPool = new \ByJG\PHPThread\ThreadPool();

-// Create and queue the threads
+// Create and queue the threads with call parameters
 $threadPool->queueWorker( [ $foo, 'bar' ] , [ 1 ]);
 $threadPool->queueWorker( [ $foo, 'bar' ], [ 2 ]);